Title IX Grievance Procedure

 Mandatory Dismissal

 If the conduct alleged in the formal complaint does not satisfy the requirements of sexual harassment as defined by §106.30, an institution must dismiss the formal complaint under this grievance process.
-However, the Title IX coordinator will transfer the complaint to the Power-Based Violence and Sexual Misconduct Policy and/or the Student Code of Conduct for review and possible investigation and resolution.
+However, the Title IX coordinator will transfer the complaint to the Power-Based Violence and Sexual Misconduct Policy and/or the Code of Student Conduct for review and possible investigation and resolution.

 The institution will notify the parties simultaneously and in writing that the formal complaint is being dismissed for the purposes of the Title IX grievance procedure, and of the transfer if applicable.
 Each party may appeal this dismissal using the procedures outlined in an institution’s policy.